-Other.
-Operating expenses for Other, which totaled \$10.7 million for the year ended December 31, 2016, increased \$0.3 million, as compared to the same period of the prior year, due primarily to intangible impairments within our OPTI Medical business, partly offset by lower amortization expense on the aforementioned intangible assets and a reduction in personnel-related costs.
+Operating Expenses.
+Operating expenses for Other, which totaled \$10.7 million for the year ended December 31, 2016, increased \$0.3 million, due primarily to intangible impairments within our OPTI Medical business, partly offset by lower amortization expense on the aforementioned intangible assets and a reduction in personnel-related costs.

 During the first half of 2016, management reviewed the OPTI Medical product offerings.
-As a result of this review, we discontinued our product development activities in the human point-of-care medical diagnostics market during March 2016 and focused our commercial efforts in this market on supporting our latest generation OPTI CCA-TS2 Blood Gas and Electrolyte Analyzer.
+As a result of this review, we discontinued our product development activities in the human point-of-care medical diagnostics market during March 2016 and focused our commercial efforts in this market on supporting our latest generation OPTI CCA-TS2 Blood Gas and Electrolyte analyzer.
 Management identified unfavorable trends in our OPTI Medical line of business resulting from this change in strategy.
 We revised our forecasts downward, causing us to assess the realizability of the related tangible and intangible assets and determined the expected future cash flows were less than the carrying value of the OPTI Medical asset group.
 Non-cash intangible asset impairments of \$2.2 million were recorded during the year ended December 31, 2016.